|Armenia, CIA World Factbook|

 |Wiki, Armenians at the start of the Ottoman Empire|

 The Armenians (and Georgians), were closer allies to the White Russians, and they didn't agree.
-After deteriorating relations, the Armenian Genocide began inside Turkey at the start of WW1 (and continued until the overthrow of the last Sultan and the establishment of Ataturk's Republic in 1923).
+After deteriorating relations, the Armenian Genocide had begun inside Turkey at the start of WW1 (and continued until the overthrow of the last Sultan and the establishment of Ataturk's Republic in 1923).

 |Initial division, rejected by Kemal Atatürk|